Skip to main content

 Not every artist has the same start in their career, but we believe that shouldn’t prevent anyone having access to a stage to showcase their talent at the Fringe.
 There is no Fringe without artists, without risk-taking or experimentation.
 Rooted in our vision to give anyone a stage and everyone a seat, this fund sets out to protect artists’ prospects by removing some of the growing barriers to performing.

 The fund began in 2023 and was led by Fringe Society President Phoebe Waller-Bridge, who supported the initiative with £50,000 from the Fleabag for Charity fund (alongside a further £50,000 provided by individual donors and partner Edinburgh Gin).
-This allowed for grants of £2,000 to be distributed to 50 Fringe artists.
-In 2024 and 2025, the Department for Culture, Media and Sport (DCMS) provided funding to expand the fund, with 180 awards of £2,500 available each year.
+This allowed for grants of £2,000 to be distributed to 50 Fringe artists based in the UK.
+In 2024 and 2025, the Department for Culture, Media and Sport (DCMS) provided funding to expand the fund, with 180 awards of £2,500 available for UK artists each year.

 Who’s eligible?

-The fund is for individual artists and companies bringing work to the Fringe in the year of application who meet the below eligibility criteria:
+The Keep it Fringe funds are for individual artists and companies bringing work to the Fringe in the year of application who meet the below eligibility criteria:

 • The applicant must be a UK-based artist or company, or applying on behalf of a UK-based artist or company.